NanoComp/meep/doc/docs/Scheme_Tutorials/Casimir_Forces.md

 ### Improving Temporal Convergence

-As discussed in Part I, the temporal convergence of the force $F(t)$ can be accelerated by picking the right value of the global conductivity $\sigma$. $\sigma$ should be high enough to dampen out oscillations in $F(t)$, but on the other hand a high conductivity reduces the velocity of waves propagating in the medium (see Part I), slowing convergence.
-We've found that if the characteristic separation between two objects (e.g. the distance between parallel plates) in vacuum is $d$, then picking $\sigma ~\sim~ 0.5/d$.
+As discussed in Part I, the temporal convergence of the force $F(t)$ can be accelerated by picking the right value of the global conductivity $σ$. $σ$ should be high enough to dampen out oscillations in $F(t)$, but on the other hand a high conductivity reduces the velocity of waves propagating in the medium (see Part I), slowing convergence.
+We've found that if the characteristic separation between two objects (e.g. the distance between parallel plates) in vacuum is $d$, then picking $σ ~\sim~ 0.5/d$.
 This is illustrated in the function `scale-sigma-T` in periodic-sphere-plate.ctl above.
-Both the value of $\sigma$ and the total runtime $T$ of the simulation are adjusted depending on the separation between the objects.
+Both the value of $σ$ and the total runtime $T$ of the simulation are adjusted depending on the separation between the objects.

-If the dielectric of the medium is non-zero, then for non-dispersive media the optimal value of $\sigma$ follows from group velocity considerations.
+If the dielectric of the medium is non-zero, then for non-dispersive media the optimal value of $σ$ follows from group velocity considerations.
 For dispersive media, the convergence should be experimented with to determine the best value.
-Generally, as the dielectric $\epsilon$ of the medium increases, $\sigma$ should decrease.
+Generally, as the dielectric $\epsilon$ of the medium increases, $σ$ should decrease.